-Historically, a wife could not be compelled to testify against her husband.
+Historically, a person could not be compelled to testify against their spouse.
 This is no longer the case.

 A close relative of a person charged with a criminal offence is regarded as competent and compellable to give evidence against that person [s 21 (1) Evidence Act 1929 (SA)].
 A close relative can be a spouse, domestic partner, child or parent of the accused [s 21(9)] .